 Research Interests

-In my research thus far, I integrate Natural Language Processing (NLP), Computer Vision (CV), Imitation Learning (Behavior Cloning), and classical planning to enable robots to understand and execute mobile manipulation tasks.
-Specifically, I am interested in neuro-symbolic and end-to-end approaches that leverage NLP to process natural language commands given to robots.
-To accomplish tasks in their environment, robots must utilize CV to interpret visual data.
-Conditioned on this textual and perceptual information, robots can either predict action trajectories, supervised by expert demonstrations, or formulate/learn abstract task plans that can be executed by off-the-shelf motion planners.
-Furthermore, if an end-to-end approach is utilized, it requires a lot of expert demonstrations, so another interest is making models more sample efficient through the use of more modalities/capabilities and environmentally diverse data.
+My research thus far has been focused on using behavior cloning and classical symbolic planning to enable robots to understand and execute language-conditioned long-horizon mobile manipulation tasks.
+Specifically, I am interested in neuro-symbolic and end-to-end approaches that process natural language commands given to robots along with incoming visual observations of the environment to either predict action trajectories, supervised by expert demonstrations, or formulate/learn abstract task plans that can be executed by off-the-shelf motion planners.
+End-to-end approaches requires many expert demonstrations, so another interest is making those models more data efficient through the use of more modalities/capabilities and environmentally diverse data.
+Similarly, the use of reinforcement learning for fine-tuning large pretrained behavior cloning models such as robot foundation models has been a recent interest, especially since it can help with improving sample efficiency on specific tasks and domains.

 News